We get asked this question, a lot.

-- Broken backlinks, which are links from other sites pointing to your site and pages that return an error status code.
+- Broken backlinks are links from other sites pointing to your site and pages that return an error status code.
 This can often be a quick win on a site, so this is a very useful report:

-The next report is “Referring domains” and under it two reports called “New” and “Lost”, which are what they say.
+The next report is “Referring domains” and under it are two reports called “New” and “Lost”.

-I actually really like this report because I used to spend SO much time in Excel deduplicating domains to get a list of domains, so this can save a lot of time while prospecting for clients.
+I actually really like this report because I used to spend a lot of time in Excel deduplicating domains to get a list of domains, so this can save a lot of time while prospecting for clients.

 New and Lost reports do exactly what they say here.
 They’re just different views on the domain report.

 Next up is the Anchors report, which shows you a breakdown in the anchor text of links pointing to your site: